Nginacloud/Analytics/SCRIPTS/README.md

 This project establishes a comprehensive data pipeline for an e-commerce business, integrating weather data to generate actionable insights and key performance indicators (KPIs) related to delivery logistics and agricultural advisories.

+[DATA](DATA) folder has all csv files extracted fom various sources.
+[SCRIPTS](SCRIPTS) folder has all sql and python scripts executed to get the results we now have.

 **Table of Contents**
 Project Overview